 (FRIBA nom papers (3232) 1934; ISAA mem list)

 All truncated references not cited and linked below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.

-Writings about VON BERG, Wilfrid Clement
+Books with reference to VON BERG, Wilfrid Clement

 |Cumming-George, L. 1934.
 Architecture in South Africa - Volume Two.
 Cape Town: The Speciality Press of S.A.
 Ltd.. pp 65|